Samuel-2552/Vaccination-Booking/README.md

 # Vaccination-Booking
 A Web Application for covid vaccination booking using Flask framework.

+# Assigned Coding Task (Problem Statement #2.
+Covid Vaccination Booking) - Backend Development (Optional Full-Stack Development)
+Create a web application for covid vaccination booking.
+Use any tech stack for the backendand db.
+A console based application would work.
+Submissions with a very basic UI will begiven extra marks
+*Type of Users*
+a.
+User
+b.
+Admin
+*User Use Cases*
+● Login
+● Sign up
+● Searching for Vaccination centre and working hours
+● Apply for a vaccination slot (only 10 candidates allowed per day) ● Logout
+*Admin Use Cases*
+● Login (Seperate login for Admin)
+● Add Vaccination Centres
+● Get dosage details (group by centres)
+● Remove vaccination centres

 # TODO List for COVID Vaccination Booking Web Application

 ## Backend Setup